 HAPPY BIRTHDAY KEYVAN!

-Bangkit/Arise artist and CAMP co-director Megan Wilson, with support from the Bangkit/Arise team replaced her recent mural on Clarion Alley with one also in solidarity with Palestinians for peace, justice, and the right of return and claim to their land – End Apartheid B.D.S.
+As part of Bangkit/Arise CAMP co-director Megan Wilson replaced her most recent mural on Clarion Alley (Stop The Corporatocracy) with one also in solidarity with Palestinians for peace, justice, and the right of return and claim to their land.
+She had lots of help/support from partner and CAMP co-director Christopher Statton, as well as Bangkit/Arise Yogya artists Vina Puspita, Nano Warsono, Harind Arvati, and Ucup.

 TRUST YOUR STRUGGLE